 A grant overpayment is the amount you are expected to repay if you have been awarded funds that were not earned.
 If the grant overpayment cannot be paid in full, a repayment plan may be arranged with the U.S. Department of Education (USDE).

-If any money is owed to the college resulting from the return of federal funds used to cover tuition and fees, you will be billed by GRCC's Cashier’s office.
+If any money is owed to the College resulting from the return of federal funds used to cover tuition and fees, you will be billed by GRCC's Student Financial Services office (formerly Cashier's)